Five years ago, a mere mention of the best action camera under $100 would have amounted to blasphemy.

 10. HLS 4K Action Camera – Best Battery Life

-Last but not the least, we have the HLS 4K Action camera that boasts of the longest running battery pack in this list of the best action camera under 100.
+Last but not the least, we have the HLS 4K Action camera that boasts of the longest running battery pack in this list of the best low-priced action camera.

 We know what you just thought.
 Isn’t battery life subject to usage, LCD brightness, video resolution and a bunch of other factors?